bitboxer/atlas/content/blog/introducing-chess-atlas.md

 At the time of writing, I'm a 37 years old and recently became a father.
 You can imagine, it's always busy.
-While I found information (I intend to provide a comphresensive reading list as I progress with my studies) about adults wanting to get better at Chess, so far I couldn't find anything that can engage me long term. **Learning this game is overwhelming**, and most adults don't have enough time to get to their full potential.
+While I found information (I intend to provide a comphresensive reading list as I progress with my studies) about adults wanting to get better at chess, so far I couldn't find anything that can engage me long term. **Learning this game is overwhelming**, and most adults don't have enough time to get to their full potential.
 Writing is my way of making sure I make the most out of styding the game.
 I retain information better if I write it down.
 So